Elk Grove Auto Accident Lawyer discusses aging drivers

 - Older Drivers, When to stop or limit driving, AARP

-If you or a loved has been injured or involved in an accident in Elk Grove, call my law firm, the Law Offices of Edward A. Smith, immediately at (916) 694-0002 locally or (800) 404-5400 toll-free for fast and friendly advice.
+If you or a loved has been injured or involved in an accident in Elk Grove, call my law firm, the Edward A Smith Law Offices, immediately at (916) 694-0002 locally or (800) 404-5400 toll-free for fast and friendly advice.

 Photo Attribution: Wikimedia Commons in the public domain